Cuis-Smalltalk/Learning-Cuis/LayoutTourPart2.md

 ### Hierarchy Browser

 One can use the world menu to open a code browser, but another way is to command-click on the Morph of interest, open its menu, and select debug...->browse morph class.

+Let's do that with the Color Editor Panel.

 ![Cuis Window](LayoutTour/Cuis-204.png)